 Things to Do in University

 Look up to see the stars at the Chamberlin Observatory during one of the Denver Astronomical Society’s public events.
 Catch a theatre performance at the Newman Center for the Performing Arts.
 Learn to ice skate at the Joy Burns Ice Arena or join a hockey league.
 Cheer on the Denver Pioneers as they play basketball at Magness Arena.
 Sip on an Americano while listening to live jazz and folk music at Keith’s Coffee Bar.
 Dig into Lamb Shoulder or Bison Back at Roaming Buffalo Bar-B-Que.
 Swing by The Pioneer Bar for Steak Torta or Crispy Cauliflower Tacos.
 Devour Middle Eastern cuisines like Sheesh Kifta or Beef Shawarmah at Jerusalem Restaurant.
-Or go and try one of the 25 craft beers on tap, like the Cerebral Inhabited Form or Upslope Citra Pale Ale, at Asbury Provisions.

 Moving to Denver?
 Extra Space Storage has several facilities located throughout the Denver metro area.
 Find affordable storage units in Denver!